 - Foot or leg weakness

-Hip Pain Diagnosis
+Hip Pain Diagnosis and Treatment Options

 When you see a health care professional, he/she will diagnose the pain first by taking a history and performing a physical examination.
 They may further advice imaging studies including X-rays, CT, MRI or bone scans.